philterd/philter-sdk-net/README.md

 # Philter SDK for .NET

-The **Philter SDK for .NET** enables .NET developers to easily work with Philter.
-[Philter](https://www.philterd.ai/philter/) identifies and redacts PII, PHI, and other sensitive information from text and documents.
+The **Philter SDK for .NET** enables .NET developers to easily work with [Philter](https://www.philterd.ai/philter/) to identify and redact PII, PHI, and other sensitive information from text and documents.
 This project is an API client to use Philter from .NET applications.

-Refer to [Philter API](https://docs.philterd.ai/philter/api/) documentation for details on the methods available.
+Refer to the [Philter API](https://docs.philterd.ai/philter/api/) documentation for details on the methods available.

 ## Build